BroadbandForum/obbaa/docs/using/index.md

 "modules" directory.

-**Info:** Example requests for a SDN M&C element to create, update, delete and retrieve AN instances is provided in the source code \"resources/examples/requests\" directory.
+**Info:** Example requests for a SDN M&C element to create, update, delete and retrieve AN instances is provided in the source code \"example requests\" directory.